-Though this system emphasizes heavy metal filtration, it’s a comprehensive whole house filter.
-There’s a reason why it’s a customer favorite: it takes care of almost all your filtration needs.
+This system emphasizes heavy metal filtration, but it is a comprehensive whole house filter.
+It will take care of almost all your filtration needs.

 Built to NSF and ANSI standards, this system is made of food-grade plastic.
-It comes with a free-standing stainless steel frame.
-Clear, first stage housing allows for easy observation, so you’ll know exactly when your filter needs changing.
+It includes a free-standing stainless steel frame.
+Clear, first-stage housing allows for easy observation, so you will know exactly when your filter needs changing.

 The three stages of filtration are sediment, copper-zinc, and carbon.
 This system can filter out some heavy metals, chemicals, and pathogens.
-It also takes care of organic pollution and will remove odors and unpleasant tastes from your supply.
+It also deals with organic pollution and will remove unpleasant odors and tastes from your supply.

-We like that this whole house water filter is the complete package.
-It doesn’t come with the extras, but the included components filter out almost all of the important contaminants.
-Heavy metals, chemical toxins, pathogens, and organic pollution are all managed by this system.
+This whole house water filter is the complete package.
+It doesn’t include extras, but the included components filter out the majority of harmful contaminants.
+Heavy metals, chemical toxins, pathogens, and organic pollution will all be filtered by this system.

-It’s good to know that this whole house water filter meets the standards of NSF and ANSI.
-Though the regulation is independent, it’s a nice touch that not all systems can boast.
-The result is food-grade plastic for healthier, safer water.
+This filter meets the standards of NSF and ANSI.
+Although the regulation is independent, it is a nice bonus that not all systems can boast.
+The result is food-grade plastic for safer water.

-The sediment pre-filter has a clear case so that you can tell when it’s time to change it.
-Monitoring how your filter is holding up is so easy.
-There won’t be any guesswork, so you’ll save time in maintenance.
+The sediment pre-filter has a clear case so you can see when it’s time to change it.
+Monitoring how your filter is functioning is easy.
+As there won’t be any guesswork, you will save time on maintenance.

 KDF Filter Is Bothersome

-A few customers note that there is a pressure drop in the system once stage two kicks in.
+Some customers report that there is a pressure drop in the system once stage two kicks in.

-The design of the KDF filter is tricky to work around, and it’s unclear if the pressure inconsistency is a design flaw.
-Though users have mentioned that the KDF filter is frustrating, overall they’re pleased with its effect.
+The design of the KDF filter is tricky to work around, and it is unclear whether or not the pressure inconsistency is a design flaw.
+Despite some users complaining that the KDF filter can be frustrating, overall they are pleased with its effectiveness.

 Installation Is a Hassle

-Bear in mind that we recommended calling in professionals, so Express Water can’t take the blame for this one.
-Still, many customers say that installing this system is difficult and that the filters are tricky to place.
-This only matters if you’re attempting DIY installation.
+Most whole house water filter systems are designed to be installed by professionals, so Express Water can’t be blamed for this.
+Still, many customers complain this system is difficult to install and the filters are tricky to place.
+This only matters if you are attempting DIY installation.